 7. SCORE AT THE SHORE.
-The girls competition, held in early August, remains on Long Island, while the boys tournament moved to Florida in 2005.
-Soccer at the Shore South was added in 2005, featuring boys and girls divisions played in Jacksonville, Fla., over President’s Day weekend.
+The girls competition, held in early August, remains on Long Island, while the boys tournament moved to Florida.
+Soccer at the Shore South was added, featuring boys and girls divisions played in Jacksonville, Fla., over President’s Day weekend.

 9. ORANGE CLASSIC.
-Started as the Junior Orange Bowl Soccer Tournament in 1980 with 16 teams, the Orange Classic had more than 350 boys and girls teams in 2004.
+Started as the Junior Orange Bowl Soccer Tournament in 1980 with 16 teams, the Orange Classic had more than 350 boys and girls teams in.
 Based in Broward County, north of Miami, it’s another popular post-Christmas tournament.